Solihull: Demographics

+In terms of religion, 52.4% of Solihull residents identified as Christian, 29.6% said they had no religion, 8.6% were Muslim, 4.9% were Hindu, 3.6% were Sikh, 0.3% were Buddhists, 0.2% were Jewish, and 0.4% were from another religion.

+Hong Kong community

+By 2025, the community had about 4,500-5,000 people with Hong Kong origins.
+The 2020 Hong Kong national security law was a factor that pushed them out of Hong Kong.
+By 2025, Solihull had Hong Kong-style food establishments.

 Economy

 Retail

 Solihull offers a variety of shopping facilities.
 In recent years, the town has undergone much development, and its High Street has been pedestrianised since 1994.
 On 2 July 2002, a large new shopping centre, Touchwood, was opened by Queen Elizabeth II.
 The Crown Estate has an equity interest in the shopping centre.
 In 2014 the town was listed as one of the top five destinations for shopping in the UK.
 In addition to the Touchwood shopping centre it also has an open-air 1960s-style shopping centre called Mell Square which was constructed following the demolition of several terraces of Victorian houses and the original Solihull Congregational Church.
 When Mell Square was first opened it was known for its large block of fountains, which were switched off and removed in the late 80s.
 In recent years some residents have called for the fountains to be returned.
 Luxury vehicle sales also make up some of the Solihull economy, with a dealership for Rolls-Royce, and other luxury car marques, present in the town.